KevinLu0102/Pokedex/README.md

 - Centralized management of Identifiers: Defined all Cell Identifiers in the Constants Struct to avoid needing modifications in multiple places and reduce manual input errors

-To enhance the user experience, I did the following during development:
+The following were implemented to enhance the user experience:

 - Show loading animation when loading more: When scrolling to the bottom triggers loading more data, show a loading animation to provide visual feedback that the application is fetching data